-After launch and in accordance with any applicable rules and procedures established by the Public Utilities Commission, new customers will be provided with the default service rates of their local Utility and Enfield Community Power and will be transferred onto Enfield Community Power's default service unless they choose to be served by their local Utility or a Competitive Electric Power Supplier.
+After launch and in accordance with any applicable rules and procedures established by the Public Utilities Commission, new customers will be initially enrolled in utility provided default service, subsequently provided with the default service rates of Eversource and Rye Community Power and will then be transferred onto Rye Community Power's default service unless they choose to be served by Eversource or a Competitive Electric Power Supplier.

-Customers that request to opt-in to the program may do so subject to the terms of Enfield Community Power.
+Customers that request to "opt-in" to the program may do so subject to the terms of Rye Community Power.

-Residents, businesses, and other electricity customers may opt-out of participating in Enfield Community Power default service at any time, by submitting adequate notice in advance of the next regular meter reading by their local Utility (in the same manner as if they were on utility provided default service or as approved by the Public Utilities Commission).
+Residents, businesses, and other electricity customers may "opt-out" of participating in Rye Community Power default service at any time, by submitting adequate notice in advance of the next regular meter reading by Eversource (in the same manner as if they were on utility provided default service or as approved by the Public Utilities Commission).
+No such customer will be required to pay any exit fee or charge for such transfer, though customers requesting a transfer on a date other than their regular meter reading date may be charged an off-cycle meter reading and billing charge in accordance with RSA 53-E, VIII.

-Customers that have opted-in to an optional product offered by Enfield Community Power may switch back to the their local Utility or to take service from a Competitive Electric Power Supplier subject to any terms and conditions of the optional product.
+Customers that have "opted-in" to an optional product offered by Rye Community Power may switch back to the Eversource or to take service from a Competitive Electric Power Supplier subject to any terms and conditions of the optional product.